John Saltmarsh (priest): Life

 During a period of intensified preaching and print propaganda, when political debate entered the public sphere and protestations of correctitude were the norm, often widening the divide rather than bridging it with insight.
-John Saltmarsh noted the “intemperacy, and unnaturall heats” and begins addressing the division directly, “I saw so many plunged in the controversys of our times, that it had been good some of them were well out, or had never come in, for the disputes which before warmed us, have now set us all on flame”.
-Saltmarsh outlines the importance of “free” and “peaceably bold” discussion, seeing the soul as “more at liberty for debating” than when limitations are placed upon expression.
-He endeavours not to preach determinate and conclusive ideals, yet not to preach what is popular, instead he relays the openings he is prompted to, from the truth he receives directly via God, "God’s own notion".
+John Saltmarsh notes the "intemperacy, and unnaturall heats" and begins addressing the division directly, "I saw so many plunged in the controversys of our times, that it had been good some of them were well out, or had never come in, for the disputes which before warmed us, have now set us all on flame".
+Saltmarsh outlines the importance of "free" and "peaceably bold" discussion, seeing the soul as "more at liberty for debating" than when limitations are placed upon expression.
+He endeavours not to preach determinate and conclusive ideals, yet not to preach what is popular, instead he relays the openings he is prompted to, from the truth he receives directly via God, "God's own notion".

-Immediately after George Joyce seized King Charles I in 1647 Saltmarsh published a "Letter from the Army" defending Fairfax and the Army's actions, he also refuted having become involved in political matters "I never made state-business any Pulpit work, I never yet preached anything but Christ Saltmarsh was not present at the Putney Debates in October 1647 but wrote to the Council of War on October 28th exhorting them to righteous conclusion.
+Immediately after George Joyce seized King Charles I in 1647 Saltmarsh published a "Letter from the Army" defending Fairfax and the Army's actions, he also refuted having become involved in political matters: "I never made state-business any Pulpit work, I never yet preached anything but Christ."
+Saltmarsh was not present at the Putney Debates in October 1647 but wrote to the Council of War on 28 October exhorting them to righteous conclusion.